emluque/dscache/readme.md

 // Number of Objects currently stored on the Cache numObjects := ds.NumObjects()

-// Current Hit Rate (Number of succesful gets / total number of requests) hitRate := ds.HitRate()
+// Current Hit Rate (Ratio of Hits to Requests) hitRate := ds.HitRate()

 //Number of Total Evictions